swakita14/RecNexus/Milestones/Milestone3/PickUpSports/Team_Project_Definition.md

             3. [T] Create a user table and customize user pages to display additional data
         3. [U] As a robot I would like to be prevented from creating an account on your website so I don't ask millions of my friends to join your website and occupied all sports venues
 2. [E] Allow users to search the sports venues match the filters
-    1. [F] Allow all users to seach the sports venues by distance
+    1. [F] Allow all users to search the sports venues by distance
         1. [U] As a visitor to the site, I would like to search all the sports venues by the distance I set by myself in the filter so I can see all the sports venues in my expected distance
             1. [T] Create a filter to allow user set the distance before they start searching
             2. [T] Add a reminder to user if they didn't input the distance